nielskee/draft-articles/TechnicalHiringPart1.md

 empowerment and autonomy your company needs to thrive in the digital era.

-- Hire developers at the start of the career, and mentor and support them.
+- Hire developers at the start of their careers, and mentor and support them.

 - Build a culture of learning in your organisation.